harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 }
 ```

 I’m now using `.cluster`  to create a flexible layouts for my *navigation*, *page pagination*, *taxonomy tags* and *post author* component.
-Now I can tackle many similar problems in various different places, using only one CSS class.
+Using one CSS class, I can now tackle many similar layout problems found in various different places.

 ## Use utility classes for specific problems that global styles and compositions don’t solve

 In a utility-first approach, utility classes make up the majority of styles and are the primary method of applying styles to HTML.
+If you’ve used Tailwind before, then you will be familiar with this approach.

-I’m not using utility classes in this way.
+To be clear, I’m not using utility classes in this way.

-Instead, I’m using utility classes is to solve specific problems that my compositions or global CSS styles don’t solve.
+Instead, I use utility classes is to solve specific problems that my compositions or global CSS styles don’t solve.
 In other words, they aren’t the first thing I reach for, but something to lean on when nothing else solves the problem.

-Two such utilities that have made a big impact in reducing the amount of CSS my site design requires.
+Two such utilities have made a big impact in reducing the amount of CSS my site design requires.
 Both solve problems concerning the space between elements.

 The first is the `.flow` utility, which creates consistent space and rhythm between elements.